Kudaes/EPI/README.md

 * Keep using Sublime to verify that the process continues to run normally.

 Actually, you could also just wait for a minute or less since most of this kind of apps are constantly creating new threads in the background even without any user interaction.

+# TODO

+* Clean memory artifacts.
+* Test other sRDI generators.
+* Allow to target other dll than kernelbase.dll.
+* Indirect syscalls and other maldev stuff.

 # Credits